 3) If the UE has no current EPS security context and performs a tracking area updating procedure after an inter-system change in idle mode from A/Gb mode to S1 mode or Iu mode to S1 mode, the UE shall send the TRACKING AREA UPDATE REQUEST message without integrity protection and encryption.
 The UE shall include a nonce and a GPRS ciphering key sequence number for creation of a mapped EPS security context.
 The MME creates a fresh mapped EPS security context and takes this context into use by initiating a security mode control procedure and this context becomes the current EPS security context in both the UE and the MME.
 This re-establishes the secure exchange of NAS messages.

+4) If the initial NAS message is a DATA SERVICE REQUEST message, the UE shall send the message integrity protected and partially ciphered (see subclause 4.4.5).
+Secure exchange of NAS messages is re-established in the UE:

+- by the indication from the lower layers that the user plane radio bearers are successfully set up;

+- upon receipt of a NAS message (e.g. a SERVICE ACCEPT message or ESM DATA TRANSPORT message) that is integrity protected and ciphered using the current EPS security context; or

+- upon receipt of a SECURITY MODE COMMAND message that has successfully passed the integrity check.

 ***** Next change *****